grammyjs/website/site/docs/plugins/commands.md

   );
 ```

-The "start" command can now be called from both private and group chats, and it will give a different response depending on where it gets called from.
+The `start` command can now be called from both private and group chats, and it will give a different response depending on where it gets called from.
-Now if you call `myCommands.setCommands`, the "start" command will be registered to both private and group chats.
+Now if you call `myCommands.setCommands`, the `start` command will be registered to both private and group chats.

-### Context shortcut
+### Context Shortcut

 What if you want some commands to be displayed only for certain users.
-For example, imagine you have a "login" and a "logout" command.
+For example, imagine you have a `login` and a `logout` command.
-The "login" command should only appear for logged out users, and vice versa.
+The `login` command should only appear for logged out users, and vice versa.
 This is how you can do that with the Commands plugin:

 ::: code-group